Changissnz/selfinterest/README.md

 takes place around the time of the execution of the deception schematic, and the recognition from the deceiver of their deception as being disgraceful pivots their psyche for efforts towards self-defeating ends.
-And this is a truism on the fixation that produces these accumulative effects for ends that may be difficult in revisiting the entirety of the permutatorial concentrates in falsities.
+And this is a truism on the fixation that produces these accumulative effects for ends that may be difficult as destination, in the advent of having to revisit the entirety of the permutatorial concentrates in falsities, with evidence missing and inflictions consequential.